LeonelVinasco/bot-twitter/README.md

 * access_token
 * access_token_secret

-For more information, please see : [dev.twitter.com](https://dev.twitter.com/oauth/overview/application-owner-access-tokens)
+For more information, please see : [dev.twitter.com/oauth/overview/application-owner-access-tokens](https://dev.twitter.com/oauth/overview/application-owner-access-tokens)

 ### Installing

-One you have clone / downloaded the repository, you have to install the twit package which will interract with the Twitter API.
+Once you have clone / downloaded the repository, you have to install the twit package which will interract with the Twitter API.

 ```
 $ npm install